ibrahim-s/openLinkWith/readme.md

 *	First you have to assign a gestures for the addon through input gestures dialog.
 *	You can do that going to NVDA Menu/Preferences/Input Gestures/Openlink with category.
-*	There are two unassigned gestures there.
+*	There are three unassigned gestures there.
 	1. A gesture to display links under selected text.
 	2. A gesture to display link in clipboard text.
+	3. A gesture to display link in last spoken text.
-*	Now you have the option to get and display links, either from selected text or from text in clipboard.
+*	Now you have the option to get and display links, either from selected text or from text in clipboard or from text in last spoken.
 *	then press the shortcut of the addon, as you have chosen it
 *	if present, links will be displayed in a listbox in a dialog
 *	Choose the link, and press enter if you want to open it with the default browser.